jamesishandsome/wordle-sanboxvr/wordle-frontend/docs/documents.md

 4. ahooks - I do like some of the hooks in ahooks.
 In my projects for company, I have the utils and hooks written by myself for security reason.
 But this time I will just call them from ahooks.
 5. normal stuff - like react hooks, useState, useEffect, etc. I believe most of the developers are familiar with these.
 6. cloudflare pages - for deploying.
 This is a free static webpage hosting service just like GitHub page.
 And I think it's much faster than GitHub page.
+7. framer motion - for animation.
+Actually there are a lot of choice in the market.
+But I like framer motion because it's very easy to use and it's very fast.

 ### Is there anything special in this task?